medanosol/medanosol.github.io/translation-tool.md

 ---
 outline: deep
+title: translation-tool
 ---

 <div align="center"><img src="https://github.com/medanosol/translation-tool/assets/71669730/fa23f864-de8f-4de1-8c93-1d341b87078e" alt="translation-tool cover"/></div>

 ## Introduction

-translation-tool is a tool that allows you to translate your i18n files in a simple and fast way.
+translation-tool allows you to translate your i18n files in a simple and fast way.
 You can manually translate the files or use the Deepl API to translate them automatically.

 ## Why